mokuda2/senioryearreflection/_posts/2023-03-07-Hollow-Space.md

 I saw Carli coming downstairs.
 I flipped the paper over and hid it with my folder.
 "Hey, Michael, what are you studying?" she asked.

-"Just some stats," I said as I switched my tab to my STAT 286 homework.
+"Just some stats," I said as I switched my tab to my stats homework.
 "What are you doing for the weekend?"

 "Erika invited me to watch conference with her.
 You should come along if you're available tomorrow."